Bouni/kicad-jlcpcb-tools/README.md

 git clone https://github.com/Bouni/kicad-jlcpcb-tools.git
 ```

-You may need to create the scripting\plugins folder if it does not exist.
+You may need to create the `scripting/plugins` folder if it does not exist.

 ### Flatpack :warning: